 - Birth control medications

 - Abnormal thyroid medications

 - Asthma or Chronic Obstructive Pulmonary Disease (COPD) medications

 - Hormone replacement medications

 Please note that certain situations may require maintenance medications to be dispensed more often.
 If one of your medications is an exception to the program (e.g. blister packaging, new trials), we recommend you discuss other options with your pharmacist.

 How often do I refill my prescriptions?

 If you’ve been taking a medication in one of the nine classes listed above and have been refilling your prescription every 90 days or more, congratulations, you’re already participating in the Maintenance Medication Program!
 Alternatively, if you’ve been refilling your prescription less than every 90 days, you may find yourself paying your dispensing fees out of pocket.
+For example, if you’ve been refilling the same prescription every month since January, you may notice that in June your dispensing fee has increased even though your prescription hasn’t changed.
 To ensure you have all of your dispensing fees covered, we recommend you ask for a 90- or 100-day supply—which will depend on packaging from the manufacturer.